-World Vision’s long-term presence in thousands of communities means that everyday we are confronted with the shocking reality that hundred of millions of children experience violence, exploitation, abuse and neglect.
-Their rights to care and protection are ignored.
+World Vision’s long-term presence in thousands of communities means that every day we are confronted with the shocking reality that hundreds of millions of children experience violence, exploitation, abuse and neglect.
+Their rights to care, protection and to live free from fear are ignored.

 How we protect children

 Our vision is that by 2020 children in the world’s hardest places will live free from exploitation and abuse, in communities where they can flourish.
 We provide financial and technical support for World Vision programmes that empower children to protect themselves.
 We also work with their families, communities and governments to strengthen the systems (see diagram below) that protect them.
 Often these children are hidden away, but working closely with the local community we are able to reach these most vulnerable children.

 We also advocate for the UK government to use its influence to better protect the world’s most vulnerable children.
 Our main focus is protecting children from:

 - Sexual and gender-based violence